Naachhoooooo/CloudVerse_Google_Drive_Bot/Bot/TermsAndCondition.md

 *Built for educational purposes*

-The Bot is developed strictly for educational, demonstration, and personal learning purposes.
-It is not yet intended for commercial deployment or production environments.
+Please use the bot service fairly and responsibly, as this is an educational project aiming at learning and innovation, and not for commercial exploitation or abuse.

 *Your Acceptance of these terms*